kimo-san/eazy-microbit-cpp/README.md

 # eazy-microbit-cpp
-Compiling of C++ code for microbit made a bit easier.
+Making of C++ code for microbit made a bit easier.
 _This repository presents a shortcut for commands from [this repository](https://github.com/carlosperate/docker-microbit-toolchain)._